rstens/docs/README.md

 -   Tags get version numbers

--   Rollbacks are possible - by iValua
+-   Rollbacks are possible - by PPR

 -   Is tag number visible in front-end?
 V in bar